zx85/solar-display-micropython-ha/README.md

 ### Requirements
 As the branch suggests, this needs Home Assistant to be installed, and a long lived access token (from your user profile at the bottom of the 'Security' tab)

-It also needs PyScript to be installed - more on tha later.
+It also needs PyScript to be installed - more on thaT later.

 ## Hardware